 In order to solve Eq.
-(6), one has to calculate the self energy $\hat{\Sigma}^{<}$ of the particular problem.
-Here we focus on scattering by randomly distributed identical impurities at zero temperature with where $\mathbf{r}i$ describes the positions of random impurities of density $n_i$ and $\hat{\eta}$ is some matrix in the band index (e.g. in section III, it is a unit matrix corresponding to scalar impurities, and in section IV, it is a combination of unit and unitary matrices corresponding to charged and magnetic impurities).
-A common approximation to this problem is the self-consistent T-matrix approximation (TMA) which takes into account all the non-crossing scattering events from single impurities (see Fig. 1).
-We assume here that the system is uniform and $\check{G}$ depends on the difference of spatial variables $(\mathbf{r} - \mathbf{r}i)$ (however, this requirement can be lifted for the short-range disorder as it is shown in Appendix A).
-In this case, we can sum up the infinite series of diagrams in Fig. 1 arriving at the following expression for the self energy in the momentum representation (for the sake of compact form we use the momentum representation here):
+(6), one has to calculate the selfenergy $\hat{\Sigma}^{<}$ of the particular problem.
+Here we focus on scattering by randomly distributed identical impurities at zero temperature with where \mathbf{r}i describes the positions of random impurities of density n_i and $\hat{\eta}$ is some matrix in the band index (e.g., in Sec.
+III, it is a unit matrix corresponding to scalar impurities and in Sec.
+IV, it is a combination of unit and Hermite matrices corresponding to charged and magnetic impurities).
+A common approximation to this problem is the self-consistent TMA which takes into account all the noncrossing scattering events from single impurities (see Fig. 1).
+We assume here that the system is uniform and \check{G} depends on the difference of spatial variables $(\mathbf{r}-\mathbf{r}')$ (however, this requirement can be lifted for the short-range disorder as it is shown in Appendix A).
+In this case, we can sum up the infinite series of diagrams in Fig. 1 arriving at the following expression for the selfenergy in the momentum representation (for the sake of compact form we use the momentum representation here):